 Facade Design Pattern

-In other words, the facade class is a wrapper class, which encapsulates the complexity of the subsystem and provides a simple interface to the client.
+In OOPS, Facade is a structural design pattern that simplifies the interaction between the client and complex subsystem.
+For this, we design a facade class that works as an interface between the client and interdependent classes in the subsystem.
+In other words, the facade is a wrapper class, which encapsulates the complexity of the subsystem and provides a simple interface to the client.
 So the client will interact only with the facade object, which interacts with the subsystem objects to perform the requested operations.

-Let’s Understand Facade Pattern via an Analogy
+Let’s understand via an analogy

+Suppose we are at a restaurant and want to order a meal.
+If we go directly to the kitchen, we need to communicate with various chefs.
+This can be a complicated process.
 One simple solution would be to interact with a simplified interface i.e. Waiter.
 Here waiter will act as a facade for the kitchen system.
-So we will tell the waiter what we want, and waiter will communicate our order to the kitchen.
+So we will tell the waiter what we want, and waiter will communicate order to the kitchen.
 Now kitchen will prepare the meal and sends it through waiter.

 In simple words: We don’t need to worry about the complexity of the kitchen, such as which chef to talk to, how to communicate the order, or how the meal is prepared.
 We only need to interact with the waiter.

-Here are some critical ideas to think!
+Some critical ideas to think!

 • Food-order of client would require a series of carefully sequenced method calls of two different subsystems (Waiter and Kitchen).